BlythICS4U/a1-manxboy/README.md

                                      350

 Write a program that uses a loop to allow the user to type two numbers: kilometres and litres.
 You need to declare all the numbers for this program as *double*, and use *keyboard.nextDouble()* to accept the input from the user.
-The loop ends if the value for kilometres is negative.
 Calculate and output the fuel efficiency for the number the user has entered.
 Use 2 decimals of accuracy.
-Allow the user to repeat this process for another set of numbers as many times as they want, entering a negative to signal the program is to end.
+Allow the user to repeat this process for another set of numbers as many times as they want, entering a negative number to signal the program is to end.
 Format your output as shown in the example.

 ```
 Type the Kilometres: 350